gerbilbyte/DeMoN2/README.md

 The DeMoN II is hobby cartridge that was developed as a collaboration between three geeks who have a very healthy obsession with the Amiga, and skilled in both software and hardware development alike.
 It can be described as an Action Replay on steroids.
+It is the successor of the original DeMoN cartridge that can be found here #tk#

 ![image](https://github.com/user-attachments/assets/98fd00ce-8cad-4ac1-be52-16d5208ba2aa)

-This project will give a brief introduction about DeMoN, how it came to be, its features and plans so that you can build your own.
+This project will give a brief introduction, how it came to be, its features and plans so that you can build your own.

 ## Contents